hues-platform/nestli/README.md

 2. clone the repository onto you machine
 3. cd to the directory where you cloned it into
 4. run the command ```pip install -e . ``` This will install the dtpy package according to setup.py.

+## Usage
+A simple example of how to use the package is given in dtpy_example_run.py with the config example_config.yml.